Last updated: 04/08/2021 | Estimated Reading Time: 4 minutes

 In This Guide:

-- Can I drive another car on my insurance?
+- Can I drive another car with comprehensive insurance?

-- What types of cover can I get?
+- What types of policy do I need to drive another car?

-Can I drive another car on my insurance?
+Can I drive another car with comprehensive insurance?

-If you do have DOC cover it will be under specific conditions.
-Most DOC is for emergencies only so make sure you check the wording carefully before driving someone else’s car.
-A higher level of DOC cover will be clearly stated in your policy documents.
+If you do have DOC cover it will typically only be valid under specific conditions.
+Most DOC is for emergencies only so make sure you check the wording carefully before driving someone else's car.
+A higher level of DOC cover will be clearly stated in your car insurance policy document.